5argon/arkham-starter/sveltekit/src/lib/md/gather.md

 After importing, a deck's name will appear under the text box.
 Along with it a card count for main and side deck. (e.g. `[DECK: 33]`)

-The after gathered everything, you can count the finished stack against these numbers to check if you have gathered everything correctly or not.
+After gathered everything, you can count the finished stack against these numbers to check if you have gathered everything correctly or not.
 Especially that your deck is being assembled with help from everyone in the table, it is more prone to mistakes such as getting 2 copies of a card that you included only 1 copy in the deck.

 ## Sharing URL